nopphawong/resources/README.md

 # resources

-This is resources file for courses lerning.
+This is resources file for lerning courses.